tarwn/lessthandot-hugo/blogs/content/posts/2010-05-09-sql-server-2008-mirroring-setup.md

 ## Moving on with mirroring

-We&#8217;ve managed to setup our mirror together and show that our data is all synchronized.
+We've managed to setup our mirror together and show that our data is all synchronized.
 This is truly a huge accomplishment and you can see just how simple the base setup can be.
 There is flexibility in using SSMS for the entire process or moving into TSQL.
 For a High Availability solution, SQL Server mirroring can give you plenty of confidence in knowing the day a disaster to your server happens, your company can keep moving.

 Part 2 in the mirroring series will go over using the other two types of mirroring (High Availability and High Performance) and certificates for mirroring. </p>